Five Amazing Gardens to Visit This Spring

 Spring has arrived and flowers are in bloom!
 For those of you who want to experience the colorful blossoms in all their splendor, a trip to a botanical garden is a must.
 We’ve found five amazing gardens across the United States that are a must for any nature lover or aspiring botanist:

 If you’re in Phoenix, Arizona, you can’t pass up a visit to the Desert Botanical Garden.
 As you walk among the 140 acres of outdoor exhibits, you’ll be in awe of the more than 50,000 beautiful plant displays.
-In addition to the thousands of blooming flowers, visitors can also enjoy several exhibits and activities, including the Spring Butterfly Exhibit and the Music in the Garden spring concert series.
-For a more grown-up event, plan to attend Chihuly After Dark, where you can explore artist Dale Chihuly’s artwork and installations while enjoying a live DJ, entertainment, and drinks.
-Start and end your days in Phoenix at one of our five area hotels.
+In addition to the thousands of blooming flowers, visitors can also enjoy several exhibits and activities, including the Music in the Garden spring concert series.
+Start and end your days in Phoenix at one of our four area hotels.

 Vacationing in St Louis?
 Why not stay at one of our St. Louis hotels this spring?
 Plan to spend a few hours of your trip at the Missouri Botanical Garden; you won’t be disappointed!
 Founded in 1859, it is the oldest continually operated botanical garden in the United States.
 It’s also listed on the National Register of Historic Places as a National Historic Landmark.
 Visitors can get away from the hustle and bustle of the city while exploring 79 acres of beautiful flowers and plants, including the 14-acre Japanese strolling garden.
 If you have a little more time to enjoy the garden, check out their many programs and events for families and kids of all ages.